Bachelor of Arts in Spanish

 Any student may take foreign language courses.
 Students majoring in International Management must take a series of intermediate or advanced courses in their chosen language.

 There are several organizations that directly involve modern languages majors, minors, and other interested students.
 The Spanish Club invites all students to participate in a variety of activities, such as foreign language films and field trips.
 The Spanish Honorary Society recognizes and honors students who have attained outstanding academic achievement.
-The Modern Languages Department provides a multilingual web page that features student production.
+The Global Languages Department provides a multilingual web page that features student production.